snazzyatoms/ProShield/README.md

 - ✅ **Land Claiming** – Players can claim chunks of land with simple commands or via the ProShield GUI.
 - ✅ **Unclaiming** – Easily release land back for reuse.
 - ✅ **Protection System** – Prevents block breaking/placing in claimed areas for non-owners.
+- ✅ **Container & Interaction Protection** – Chests, furnaces, doors, buttons, levers, etc. with configurable whitelist/blacklist.
+- ✅ **Trust System** – Claim owners can trust/untrust other players.
 - ✅ **GUI Menu** – Clean, intuitive inventory-based interface:
   - 🌱 Create Claim
   - 📜 Claim Info
   - ⛔ Remove Claim
 - ✅ **Admin Compass** – Custom craftable tool that opens the ProShield menu.
+OPs auto-receive it on join if missing.
 - ✅ **Automatic Data Saving** – Claims are persisted in `config.yml` and restored on restart.
-- ✅ **Admin/Operator Tools** – OPs receive a compass automatically on join if missing.
+- ✅ **Admin/Operator Tools** – Includes bypass mode, teleport to claims, and force-unclaim options.
 - ✅ **Lightweight & Stable** – Minimal configuration, designed for survival/vanilla-style servers.

 ---

 ## 📥 Installation

-1. Download the latest `ProShield-x.x.x.jar` from [Releases](https://github.com/snazzyatoms/ProShield/releases).
+1. Download the latest `ProShield-1.1.8.jar` from [Releases](https://github.com/snazzyatoms/ProShield/releases).
 2. Place it into your server’s `plugins/` folder.
 3. Restart the server.
-4. Configuration (`config.yml`) will be auto-generated under `plugins/ProShield/`.
+4. Configuration (`config.yml` + `admin.yml`) will be auto-generated under `plugins/ProShield/`.

 ---